RIAPS/riaps-integration/riaps-bbbruntime/README.md

 # Installation of RIAPS on Pre-configured BBB

-1. With the SD Card installed in the BBB, log into the BBB using ssh with user account being 'ubuntu'
+1. With the SD Card installed in the BBB, log into the BBB using ssh with user account being '**ubuntu**'

 2. Download the latest released installation package (riaps-bbbruntime.tar.gz) from https://github.com/RIAPS/riaps-integration/releases to the BBB.
 See the helpful hints section below for ideas on how best to get this image to the BBB.